 ||A video file, possibly with audio, in the OGG container format.
 Theora is the usual video codec used within it; Vorbis is the usual audio codec.|

 ||An audio or video file using the OGG container format.
 Theora is the usual video codec used within it; Vorbis is the usual audio codec.|

 As a multipart document format, it consists of different parts, delimited by a boundary (a string starting with a double dash

-Content-Type for file uploading fields, and the most common (
+Content-Type for file uploading fields.

 Content-Type: multipart/form-data; boundary=aBoundaryString (other headers associated with the multipart document as a whole) --aBoundaryString Content-Disposition: form-data; name="myFile"; filename="img.jpg" Content-Type: image/jpeg (data) --aBoundaryString Content-Disposition: form-data; name="myField" (data) --aBoundaryString (more subparts) --aBoundaryString--

-<form action="http://localhost:8000/" method="post" enctype="multipart/form-data"> <input type="text" name="myTextField"><input type="checkbox" name="myCheckBox"> Check</input> <input type="file" name="myFile"> <button>Send the file</button> </form>
+<form action="http://localhost:8000/" method="post" enctype="multipart/form-data"> <label>Name: <input name="myTextField" value="Test"></label> <label><input type="checkbox" name="myCheckBox"> Check</label> <label>Upload file: <input type="file" name="myFile" value="test.txt"></label> <button>Send the file</button> </form>

 will send this message: